A CRM Built for the AI Age, Not Bolt-On AI Features

 AI-native here means the assistant is designed around your full workspace data model.
 Bolt-on often means AI added on top of older modules with narrower context.

 Yes.
-Lumo builds daily briefings, ranks who to contact, and works across your funnel through chat or Claude.
+Lumo runs a live Feed, ranks who to contact, and works across your funnel through chat or Claude.

 Yes.
 Lumenbase connects to Claude over MCP at lumenbase.io/api/mcp, plus a web UI, chat, Openclaw, and a REST API.